Reduction Court Order definition

 • Section 2 of this New Scheme is subject to the subsequent confirmation by the Court of the Reduction of Capital and accordingly may not become effective until a copy of the Reduction Court Order and related Statement of Capital have been delivered to and, if the Court so orders for the Reduction of Capital to take effect, registered by the Registrar of Companies.

-• The Capital Reductions will become effective on the delivery of the Reduction Court Order to (or, if the Court requires, registration of the Reduction Court Order with) the Registrar of Companies.
+• The second part of the Scheme, which completes the acquisition of Rexam by Ball, will become effective on the registration of the Reduction Court Order and statement of capital by the Registrar of Companies.

 More Definitions of Reduction Court Order